"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

 \note{Securely engineering interoperation is hard} \textit{ Coordinating between systems managed by different parties is inherently complex.
 Security engineering in such decentralized or federated contexts can present novel challenges not present in the context of centralized systems---as is well known in the security literature through a long history of examples such as PGP \cite{PGP, Halpin20}, TLS \cite{KRAPVC18}, DNSSEC \cite{LRSS13}, MLS \cite{MLS}, and blockchains \cite{eth-hf,PSNR21}.
 Each of these required a negotiated standard and widely distributed implementation and maintenance.
 Related challenges include consensus building and communication as well as consistent implementation and enforcement of security standards over time.
 It seems possible that the EU approach---of assigning broad authority to `gatekeeper' entities to set the terms of interoperating with their systems---may alleviate some of these complications, especially as regards consensus building.
 That said, engineering interoperation with powerful `gatekeepers' still raises complex technical challenges and open questions (see our case study on messaging in Section~\ref{sec:case-studies:engineering}). }

-Security vetting concerns arise in contexts where there is already some level of interoperation supported by a system's technical architecture.
+\paragraph{Security Vetting Concerns} Security vetting concerns arise in contexts where there is already some kind of interoperation supported by a system's technical architecture.
 Many devices and platforms support an ecosystem of apps, software, and connected devices that are integral parts of their functionality, but that are developed by third parties.
 Examples include platforms, browsers, or operating systems on which third-party software can run, and platforms that offer API access to third-party developers.

-Once such an architecture is in place, there remains the question of which third parties a platform is willing to interoperate with.
+Given such an architecture, there remains the question of which third parties a platform is willing to interoperate with.
 Downloads and other connections can open a vector of attack for malware, spyware, and other undesirable outcomes for both the user and the device.
-Companies may vet and control which apps, systems, or software are permitted to interact with their devices with a view to preventing or mitigating such undesirable security outcomes (although these decisions might be motivated by other goals too).
+Companies may vet and control which apps, systems, or software are permitted to interact with their devices with a view to preventing or mitigating such undesirable security outcomes---although these decisions might be motivated by other goals too.

-In such contexts, when asked to support greater interoperation, companies may raise concerns that third-party software that interoperates with their systems may not be as secure as their own systems, and thus undermines the security of their users and/or systems.
+In such contexts, when asked to support greater interoperation, companies may raise concerns that third-party software that will interoperate with their systems may not be as secure as their own systems, and thus undermine the security of their users and/or systems.
 We call these \emph{security vetting concerns}.

-The above template is so generic that it could apply to \emph{any} interoperation.
-As such, we find that vetting arguments often boil down to arguments directly against interoperation; in practice, the detailed context in which a vetting concern is raised is critical to a thorough assessment. \fi
+\iffullversion The above template is so generic that it could apply to \emph{any} interoperation.
+As such, simplistic vetting arguments may boil down to arguments directly against interoperation; in practice, the detailed context in which a vetting concern is raised is critical to a thorough assessment. \fi